 Do you constantly focus on your physical appearance and perceived “flaws”?
 By understanding the symptoms and causes of body dysmorphia, you can learn to ease your anxieties and view yourself more realistically.

-We all have days when we feel insecure about a certain aspect of our appearance or think we don’t look our best.
+Let’s face it, we all have days when we feel insecure about a certain aspect of our appearance or think we don’t look our best.
 But if you find yourself spending a lot of time obsessing over, hiding, or trying to correct what you see as flaws, you may have body dysmorphic disorder (BDD).
-This condition affects both men and women of any age, although most cases begin in adolescence.
+You are not alone, as about 1 in 50 people have BDD.
+This condition affects both men and women of all ages, although most cases begin in early adolescence.

 With body dysmorphic disorder, any aspect of the face or body is fair game, but the most common things people focus on are: